moby/moby/docs/README.md

 --------

 * To make the manpages, run ``make man``.
-Please note there is a bug in spinx 1.1.3 which makes this fail.
+Please note there is a bug in Sphinx 1.1.3 which makes this fail.
 Upgrade to the latest version of Sphinx.
 * Then preview the manpage by running ``man _build/man/docker.1``, where ``_build/man/docker.1`` is the path to the generated manfile